DataBiosphere/toil/docs/running/cliOptions.rst

   --kubernetesPodTimeout KUBERNETES_POD_TIMEOUT
-                        Seconds to wait for a scheduled Kubernetes pod to start running. (default: 120s) --awsBatchRegion AWS_BATCH_REGION
+                        Seconds to wait for a scheduled Kubernetes pod to start running. (default: 120s) --kubernetesPrivileged BOOL
+                        Whether to allow Kubernetes pods to run as privileged.
+This can be used to enable FUSE mounts for faster runtimes with Singularity.
+                        When launching Toil-managed clusters, this will be set to true by --allowFuse.
+                        (default: False)
+  --awsBatchRegion AWS_BATCH_REGION
                         The AWS region containing the AWS Batch queue to submit to.